huaminghuangtw/Evergreen-Notes/Permanent-Notes/communication.md

 > _Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind._

+> _“It is better to be hated for what you are than to be loved for what you are not.” — André Gide_

 * If you think something, say something.
 Don’t expect people to guess your thoughts and feelings.
 Don’t hold a grudge when people didn’t predict what you wanted them to do.
 Just tell them.
 * People can’t read your mind [^1] / the thoughts in your head, they can only react to your action/word.
 * People who use direct/precise/literal sentences ↔ People who use indirect/shadow/implied/figurative sentences